 How do I obtain my Gator 1 (ID) card?

-Employees must obtain a Staff and Faculty Authorization form from their department payroll administrator or office manager in order to receive new or replacement Gator 1 Cards.
-Once the form has been completed (including payment information) and signed at the department level, bring the completed form and a picture ID to the ID Card Services Health Science Center branch on the ground floor of the Medical Sciences Building in Room NG-10.
+Departments must request a new or replacement Gator 1 Card online.
+The employee must bring a picture ID to the ID Card Services Health Science Center branch on the ground floor of the Medical Sciences Building in Room NG-10.

-Visit the Gator 1 Central website for more information and to download the authorization form.
+Visit the Gator 1 Central website for more information and to complete the online request form.

 Where can I park?